 What is Equitable Teaching?

 It is a mindset really.
 A way of approaching your practice as a teacher.
-It doesn’t matter if are new to teaching or have been teaching for decades any educator can benefit from skills developed through this mindset training.
+It doesn’t matter if are new to teaching or have been teaching for decades any educator can have an Equitable Teaching Mindset.
 The best part is, when teachers benefit, students benefit!
-That is what equitable teaching is all about.
-Check out Equitable Teaching for details on what you would be learning.
+That is what Equitable Teaching is all about.

 I only have a few years until retirement, why would I learn this now?